ibm-cloud-docs/schematics/vsi-usecase.md

 ## Executing the playbook
 {: #vsi-execute}

-Following steps leads to achieve the use cases:
+After the pre-requisite is completed, follow the steps to complete the use case:

 1. Use the GitHub repository, [Ansible playbook with the VSI related configuration to start or stop VSI](https://github.com/Cloud-Schematics/ansible-is-instance-actions), and view the `YAML` file.
 For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).